saashqdev/intake/src/docs/onboarding/onboarding.md

 1. Click **Install GitHub App** from the onboarding interface.
 2. You’ll be redirected to GitHub to authorize the app.
 3. Choose one of the following:
-   - **All repositories**: Give dFlow access to all of your GitHub repositories.
+   - **All repositories**: Give inTake access to all of your GitHub repositories.
    - **Only select repositories**: Limit access to specific repositories.
 4. Confirm the installation.

 ### Why This Is Needed

-Installing the GitHub App allows dFlow to:
+Installing the GitHub App allows inTake to:

 - Access your codebase for deployment
 - Automatically pull and build changes
 - Manage deploy keys and webhooks

-> 🔐 dFlow only accesses the repositories you grant permission to — and only for
+> 🔐 inTake only accesses the repositories you grant permission to — and only for
 > the purpose of deployment.

-Once connected, you can start linking repositories to your services in dFlow and enable CI/CD automation with ease.
+Once connected, you can start linking repositories to your services in inTake and enable CI/CD automation with ease.

 ---